 U.S. Residents: $10,900 USD (4 months), $13,100 USD (6 months)

 Canadian Residents: $9,810 USD (4 months), $11,790 USD (6 months)

 19% of Habonim Dror alumni hold leadership positions in multiple Jewish or Israel-related organizations.

 Components at a Glance

-Workshop participants spend the first two months of the program taking Hebrew and leadership classes on Kibbutz to prepare them for the second half of the program.
-During these first months as well as throughout the rest of the year they will also be taking classes about Jewish & Zionist history, and will take part in seminars, hiking trips, and immersive educational excursions.
+Workshop participants spend the first two months of the program taking Hebrew and leadership courses on Kibbutz Ravid to prepare them for the second half of the program, Kehila.
+During these first months, they will also be taking courses on Jewish and Zionist history, and take part in seminars, hiking trips, and immersive educational trips.

-Workshop participants spend the second half of the program living in an Israeli city and employing the skills they learned during Shorashim.
-They apply these skills and experiences to their mesima, or service-learning placements, where they have the opportunity to work with Israeli youth from all sectors of society.
+Workshop participants spend the second half of the program living in the Haifa area and putting into practice the skills they learned during Shorashim.
+Participants apply these skills and experiences to their messima, or service-learning placements, where they have the opportunity to work with Israeli youth.
 Mesima allows the participants to build responsibility and confidence as leaders.
-They are not just volunteering or contributing to tzedakah - Workshop participants will actively contribute to the building of social justice and peace by immersing themselves in Israeli society.
+They are not just volunteering or contributing to tzedakah - Workshop participants actively contribute to the building of social justice by immersing themselves in Israeli society.

 "I'm working in different Arab villages, in schools and youth clubs, and educating about equality and shared existence."

 - Hannah, Workshop 63

 Following their year in Israel, many Workshop participants return to North America in time to work as tzevet (staff) for the six Habonim Dror machanot (summer camps).
 As madrichimot (counselors), they are encouraged to share their newfound knowledge and experiences with their chanichimot (campers) and with the youth movement as a whole.
 Most Workshop participants return to North America and become active on university and college campuses in social, political, and educational activities connected to Israel, Judaism and social justice.